-Friday Night Football Showdown: Week 2
+FRIDAY NIGHT FOOTBALL SHOWDOWN: WEEK 2

-Gautier will have the home field advantage tonight, a date with Moss Point.
-The Gators used running back Micah Kelly to rally past Ocean Springs.
-Kelly rambled around and through the Greyhounds defense for 197 yards and two touchdowns.
-Moss Point is looking for win No. 1 after Pascagoula knocked off the Tigers 26-6 last Friday.
+There was a thriller in Gautier.
+Moss Point beat the Gators 30-27 in overtime.
+Both the Tigers and Gators had trouble punting the football and Moss Point got a safety.

-The Stone Tomcats had a bye last week.
-Head coach John Feaster will lead Stone against Harrison Central in Perkinston on the campus of MGCCC.
-Red Rebels coach Casey Cain watched his team jump out to a 10-0 lead over Jeff Davis County last Friday in Lyman.
-Jeff Davis County would shut down the Red Rebels offense in the second half and rallied past Harrison Central 25-10.
+The big play defensively was turned in by Anthony Kirkland after Devon Simpson ripped the ball away from the Gautier running back, Anthony Kirkland grabbed it in mid-air and he was off to the races for a Tigers touchdown.

-Those are the games that A.J.
-Giardina and Patrick Clay will highlight on the Friday Night Football Showdown.
+For all the scores and highlights, log-on to WLOX.com and watch the Friday Night Football Showdown.

-Other games include: Picayune at D'Iberville.
-The Warriors beat Tylertown last week, while Picayune lost to Poplarville 27-24.
-East Central kicks off their new season in Hurley, a date with Biloxi.
-The Indians lost starting quarterback Brodie King for at least four weeks, putting the ball into the hands of junior Kamron Suddeth.
-The Indians of head coach Bobby Hall lost to St. Stanislaus 21-10 and it will take an all-out effort to beat the talented Hornets in Hurley.
+East Central turned in one of their biggest wins on the football turf in years by knocking off Biloxi 24-10 in Hurley.
+Head coach Seth Smith and his Hornets opened the season on Friday after a bye last week.
+Running back Tony Brown ripped off 200 yards on the ground and the East Central defense was rock solid.

-Head coach Seth Smith has built East Central into a Class 4A contender.
-Tight end Brad Cumbest, a Mississippi State commit, provides an excellent target in the passing game at 6-feet-4, but he also provides excellent blocking, opening up the running lanes for tailback Tony Brown.
-In 2016 Brown was one of the leading rushing in the high school football ranks.
+Defending 4A South State champion Poplarville cruised past the Blue Devils from Pearl River Central 42-6.

 Copyright 2017 WLOX.
 All Rights Reserved.